sdaqo/anipy-cli/README.md

 #### [Note] If you are on Linux you can skip step 1 (apart from firefox) and 3.
 Just do `sudo make all` to install dependencies and be able execute the script everywhere.
 To uninstall just do `sudo make uninstall`

-### 1. Geckodriver (Needs Firefox)
+### 1. Webdriver (Needs Firefox/Chrome/Chromium)
-Geckodriver is the render engine of firefox, it is needed for selenium.
-It needs firefox which you can get from here: https://www.mozilla.org/firefox/new/ or with the package manager of your linux-distro.
+Webdriver is the render engine for browsers, it is needed for selenium.
+You need to have Firefox/Chrome/Chromium to use this script.

 Installation: